-Where childcare providers require an upfront deposit payment to secure a child's place at a childcare provider, CCG cannot be used for deposit payments prior to a student starting their course.
+Where childcare providers require an upfront deposit payment to secure a child's place at a childcare provider, CCG cannot be used for deposit payments prior to the course start.

 6.15 Periods covered by CCG

 CCG can be paid from the first day of the academic year, provided that the student incurs childcare costs for the period from the beginning of the academic year.